QuantumOfVacuum/kylebebak.github.io/_posts/2017-04-13-fake-news-machine-learning.md

 If there are already bots whose speech is real enough to offend people, soon there will be bots whose speech is real enough to mislead people.

 Once the average person can be misled by a bot, it becomes extremely cheap to mislead huge numbers of people.
-Free bots = free noise.
+Bots = free noise.
 This invalidates democracy as a system of government.

 I'm sure there are governments working on this right now.
 I bet there are startups working on it.
 What do you think?